h-lopez/spoticli/README.md

 system compatability:
 Win10 - Fully compatible
 Linux - mostly working, some bugs to squish
-Android - (via termux), mostly working! some bugs to squish MacOS - untested
+Android - (via termux), mostly working! some bugs to squish. not sure why anyone would want this but it's there MacOS - untested

 requirements: